Solo Retreats: Why the First Day Doesn’t Count

 But I’ve learned that somewhere around the 24-hour mark, there’s a shift.

-For me, it usually starts with a walk.
+And for me, it usually starts with a walk.

 The morning of my second day, I went down to the beach with a notebook and a pen.
 I told myself I would walk and write.
 I’d get the thoughts out of my head and onto the page so I could finally settle.